 Calculate magnitude yourself!

 Using Kanamori's formula to convert seismic moment to moment magnitude, what was the magnitude of the 2004 Dec 26 Sumatra-Andaman earthquake?
-Try it yourself and then see my answer.
+Try it yourself and then check your work by clicking below:

 Another way to think about earthquake size is in terms of the energy released by an earthquake.
 It is actually not terribly easy to measure all the energy released by an earthquake because you have to integrate over time and space and include the broadest possible spectrum of frequencies to make sure you are recording all the energy.
 Therefore, direct measurements usually underestimate the energy.
 If they aren't trying to measure it instrumentally, most seismologists just use the following empirical formula, developed by Båth (1966) to relate magnitude to energy (in units of joules):